Ultimate Engineering Resource List for College Students

 10 min read

-Article was originally completed by Paulina Guzek.
+This article was originally completed by Paulina Guzek.

-This is a great one-stop-shop that has lots of useful conversions and equations organized by the topic they pertain to, so it’s easy to find what you’re looking for.
+Engineering Toolbox has lots of useful conversions and equations organized by the topic they pertain to, so it’s easy to find what you’re looking for.
 The website is filled with tables, figures, and other relevant information.

 These resources offer free tutorials and videos.
 Khan Academy is great for grasping difficult concepts, while CAD Tutor and Autodesk Knowledge Center are built for civil engineering students working in AutoCAD.